Aircoookie/WLED-Docs/docs/interfaces/json-api.md

 product | string | The product name.
-Always `FOSS` for standard installations. btype | string | The origin of the build. `src` if a release version is compiled from source, `bin` for an official release image, `dev` for a development build (regardless of src/bin origin) and `exp` for experimental versions. `ogn` if the image is flashed to hardware by the vendor. _Removed as of v0.10_ mac | string | The hexadecimal hardware MAC address of the light, lowercase and without colons.
+Always `FOSS` for standard installations. btype | string | The origin of the build. `src` if a release version is compiled from source, `bin` for an official release image, `dev` for a development build (regardless of src/bin origin) and `exp` for experimental versions. `ogn` if the image is flashed to hardware by the vendor. _Removed as of v0.10_ mac | string | The hexadecimal hardware MAC address of the light, lowercase and without colons. ip | string | The IP address of this instance.
+Empty string if not connected. (since 0.13.0)

 #### Per-segment individual LED control